voyem/USBian/README.md

+# Do not use the ps1 installer as it is not digitally signed and your powershell terminal will most likely block the downloads!

 # USBian: Universal Debian Persistence USB

 This project provides instructions and configuration for creating a "Plug and Play" Debian Linux USB drive with persistence.
 This allows you to carry a full terminal-ready OS on a USB stick that boots on almost any PC (BIOS or UEFI) and saves your files and settings.